Caroline O’Hara, Ph.D., Coordinator of Clinical Mental Health Counseling, Sims Hall Suite 440 315-443-2266

 5. Apply social and cultural diversity theories, models, and multicultural competencies in counseling practice and research

 6. Construct and implement a comprehensive clinical needs assessment that investigates the needs of diverse clients and provides a pathway to develop systemic methods of clinical intervention

-7. Demonstrate application of knowledge of biopsychosocial assessment, treatment planning, cultural genogram, and documentation.
-Complete a comprehensive assessment, treatment plan, and case note based on knowledge of and interaction with the client.
+7. Demonstrate application of knowledge of biopsychosocial assessment, treatment planning, cultural genogram, and documentation

 Master of Science in Clinical Mental Health Counseling prepares professional counselors to offer a broad range clinical mental health counseling services and interventions focused on wellness and advocacy.
 These therapeutic services are designed to enhance the growth and development of all clients and can be delivered in a variety of settings such as community agencies, private practice, residential treatment, community hospitals, Veterans Affairs Clinics, and human service organizations.